Glacier National Park.

 Step aboard historic boats and glide across the pristine alpine lakes nestled amid majestic peaks.
 Enjoy the colorful commentary provided by the skilled crew.
 Available from four locations.
 Fares under $20.
 Children under four are free.
 Children 4-12 are half price.

 Float the River.

 Venture down the wild and scenic middle and north forks of the Flathead River with professional guides who will share their knowledge of the river.
 Half and full day scenic floats or whitewater adventures.
-Paddle a raft or an inflatable kayak.
+Paddle a raft or up the adventure quotient in an inflatable kayak.